mstksg/inCode/copy/entries/advent-gol.md

 sample 4D python code snippet earlier).
 The naive brute-force method requires computing *all* $3^{ {\hat{d}} } - 1$ higher-dimensional neighbors.
-So, even though the number of points I'd have to track grows polynomially, I still had that pesky exponential factor in building my neighbor map.
-And at high dimensions, that exponential factor dominates over everything.
+So, even though the number of points I'd have to track grows polynomially, I still had that pesky exponential factor in building my neighbor cache.
+At high dimensions, that exponential factor dominates over everything.

 So put on your hard hats and working boots ... we're going to dive deep into